 The Secchi disk depth is another measure of water clarity, determined by measuring the depth to which a black and white disk can be seen from the surface.
 (Larger numbers represent greater water clarity.)
-In June, Basin 1 was 25 feet while Basin 2 was 24' (slightly higher than 2015 recordings).
-Basin 2 is likely more impacted by the fetch of the lake, therefore would likely have a lower Secchi disk reading, which has been seen in the past, but not during the June 2016 sampling, but was witnessed in later season sampling.
-Clarity declined with the Secchi disk depth of 10' in August in Basin 1 and 10' in Basin 2 (slightly lower than in 2015) and was at 11' in Basin 1 and Basin 2 was at 11' in September.
+In June, Basin 1 was 18 feet while Basin 2 was 20' (slightly lower than 2016 recordings).
+Basin 2 is likely more affected by the fetch of the lake, therefore would likely have a lower Secchi disk reading, which has been seen in the past, but not during the 2017 samplings.
+Clarity declined with the Secchi disk depth of 15' in August in Basin 1 and 16' in Basin 2 (slightly higher than 2016) and was at 11' in Basin 1 and Basin 2 was at 11' in September (same as 2016).
 Water clarity can fluctuate from week to week depending on several environmental factors such as rain fall & algal production.
 These clarity readings show that sunlight will be available for plant and algae throughout the good portions of the lake.
 The shoreline sampling sites had very good clarity, with all readings reaching the bottom of the lake in both the June and September samplings.

-Graph 3: Spring Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2016)
+Graph 3: Spring Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2017)